chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/index-reference.md

 | `sync_threshold` | int | 1000 | When to sync index to disk |
 | `resize_factor` | float | 1.2 | Growth factor when resizing |

+{% Note type="warning" %}
+**Advanced configuration:** HNSW parameters are optimized by default for most use cases.
+Only adjust these if you have specific performance requirements and understand the tradeoffs between recall, speed, and resource usage.
+Incorrect tuning can degrade performance.
+{% /Note %}

 **Tuning Tips:**
 - Increase `ef_construction` and `max_neighbors` for better recall at build time
 - Increase `ef_search` for better recall at query time